photogpt/photogpt-blogs/content/posts/transform-into-a-cyberpunk-character-with-photogpts-revolutionary-portrait-generator.md

 **How to Use the Cyberpunk Portrait Generator**

 1. Upload your portrait or photo to our AI-powered platform.
+2. Select Cyberpunk Preset from the settings menu.
-2. Provide a text prompt that captures the essence of your cyberpunk character.
-Think "Neon Noir," "Digital Rebel," or "Future Warrior." or you can simply select Cyberpunk preset from the settings menu.
+3. Provide a text prompt that captures the essence of your cyberpunk character.
+Think "Neon Noir," "Digital Rebel," or "Future Warrior."
-3. Our AI engine analyses your image, facial features, and text prompt to create a unique cyberpunk portrait.
+4. Our AI engine analyses your image, facial features, and text prompt to create a unique cyberpunk portrait.
-4. Refine your artwork by adjusting settings such as background, lighting, and composition to fit your vision.
+5. Refine your artwork by adjusting sampler, and guidance scale settings to fit your vision.
-5. Share your creation with the world, or use it as a canvas for further creative expression.
+6. Share your creation with the world, or use it as a canvas for further creative expression.

 **Take Your Cyberpunk Creativity to New Heights**

-Whether you're a fan of science fiction literature, cyberpunk games, or simply admire the aesthetic of this futuristic genre, our [Cyberpunk Portrait Generator](https://www.photogptai.com/presets/cyberpunk) is the perfect tool for you.
+Whether you're a fan of science fiction literature or cyberpunk games, or simply admire the aesthetic of this futuristic genre, our [Cyberpunk Portrait Generator](https://www.photogptai.com/presets/cyberpunk) is the perfect tool for you.
 Dive into the world of cyberpunk and unleash your inner creative genius with PhotoGPT.

 **Discover More About Our Cyberpunk Portrait Generator**